 - Don’t have canned corn?
 Use frozen corn instead.

-- Try corn tortillas instead of flour.
+- Try corn tortillas instead of flour tortillas.

 More Delicious Recipes